 Additionally, in the United States, many shelters and cat rescue groups will specifically ask you to commit to keeping your cat indoors when you adopt them.

 Cats who venture outdoors are also exposed to parasites like fleas, ticks, ear mites, intestinal worms and ringworm.

-There are other risks involved in letting your cat explore the outdoors.
-As the American Human Society warns, they could be hit by cars, come into contact with people who would do them harm, encounter wild animals who would attack them, accidentally ingest poisons, or fall prey to the cliche (but very real) cat conundrum of getting stuck in a tree.
+There are still other risks involved in letting your cat explore the outdoors.
+As the American Humane Society warns, they could be hit by cars, come into contact with people who might do them harm, encounter wild animals who would attack them, accidentally ingest poisons, or fall prey to the cliche (but very real) cat conundrum of getting stuck in a tree.

 Indoor cats, by comparison, tend to be healthier and safer overall.
 The biggest threat to indoor cats, generally, is boredom.
-If you decide to keep your cat inside, consider getting it a companion (either another cat or, in some cases, even a dog) and supplying it with toys, perches and hiding places that will allow it to fulfill the primal desires that going outside would normally meet.
+If you have an indoor cat, make sure you supply them with toys, perches and hiding places that will allow them to fulfill the primal desires that going outside would normally meet.

 Are indoor cats happy?